markhary/codility/README.md

 -->

 ## Tests
-Tests are located in the `$BUILD_DIR}\bin` directory.
-All tests are run using `codility`.
-Individual tests can be run using the googletest framework documentation.
-For more information:
+Assuming you are using cmake, tests will be located in your `$BUILD_DIR}/bin` directory.
+All tests are in the same `codility` binary.
+Individual tests can be run per the [googletest framework documentation](https://github.com/google/googletest/blob/master/googletest/docs/advanced.md#running-test-programs-advanced-options).
+Here is a quick reference:

 ```
-codility --help
+/path/to/build/bin> codility --help
+/path/to/build/bin> codility --gtest_list_tests
+/path/to/build/bin> codility --gtest_filter=TestName.Test
+/path/to/build/bin> codility --seed 12345
 ```

 ### Dependencies